kozo2/cyautoworkshop/README.md

 ### Workshop Participation

-After the basic concepts of Cytoscape automation is introduced, students will be given the opportunity to reproduce more practical example workflow.
+After the basic concepts of Cytoscape automation is introduced, students will be given the opportunity to reproduce basic and practical example workflow.

 ### Bioconductor packages used

-- RCy3
+- RCy3 2.13.9 or after

 This repository provides biologically relevant analyses using the [RCy3](https://bioconductor.org/packages/RCy3/) package.

+#### The other dependencies

+- Google Account
+- Google Chrome
+- Cytoscape 3.9.0 in your Desktop environment

+This workshop use Google Colab and Cytoscape (in your local desktop).

 ## Workshop goals and objectives